bflorat/qdwizard/README.md

 Check http://bflorat.github.io/qdwizard/apidocs/

 # History
+    2014/03/25: [3.1.1]
-    2014/03/25: [3.1] (backward compatibility slightly broken)
+        Fixes a regression on the clearpoint annotation that has been broken in 3.1 2014/03/25: [3.1] (backward compatibility slightly broken)
         ClearPoint interface is now an annotation
     2013/07/14: [3.0] (backward compatibility broken)